-Sales Training Real Estate: 5 Ways to Respond to Objections
+Sales Training Real Estate: 5 Ways to Respond to Objections in Washington DC

 Objections are part of the the sales process, and learning how to overcome come objections is part of becoming a top producer.
 No salesperson likes to hear an objection, but a good salesperson will be able to handle it correctly and still get the sale.
 The following are five ways a salesperson can handle a prospect’s objection.

 1. Make their objection a reason for them to buy

 Tell the prospect that their objection is the reason they should buy.
 It sounds like it couldn’t possibly be true, but in most cases, it works.
 You’ll have to tailor the response depending on your product and the objection.
 Try to only use this once or twice in a sales talk or else it becomes overly confrontational rather then educational.
 One of our clients outside of Washington, D.C. near Annapolis used this technique consistently when prospects objected to the price being too high or a property being a bit outside their budget.
 The higher-priced property was typically in a better location, had more amenities and therefore a better investment.
 The price was higher but so was the resale value, appreciation and ability to liquidate if needed.

 2. Let objections be answered by the prospect